ferrywlto/ferrywlto/README.md

 Owner of a software development company [VerdantSparks](https://verdantsparks.io).

-Husband of my lovely wife and owner of three cats. 🐈 🐈 🐈
+Husband of my lovely wife and parent of three cats. 🐈 🐈 🐈

-Love rodents 🐀 🐿️ 🐹 and one of my 🐁 named Hello.
+Love rodents 🐀 🐿️ 🐹 and one of my 🐁 was named Hello.

 ActionScript was my favourite language before the death of Flash.
 Now I focus on C#.